Captaintastyshakes/Project16/README.md

 # Project16
-This is my repo for my fullstack work fro project 16
+This is my repo for my fullstack work for project 16